safe-global/safe-core-sdk/playground/README.md

 #### Replicate Safe addresses

-This script shows how to get the same Safe address from one network to another.
-This is useful when you want to deploy a Safe account on a different network by keeping the same Safe account address
+This script demonstrates how to obtain the same Safe address across different networks.
+This is useful when you want to deploy a Safe account on another network while retaining the same Safe account address:

 ```bash
 yarn play replicate-safe-address